jbcodeforce/kafka-streams-samples/README.md

 docker run --tty --rm -i --network kafkanet debezium/tooling:latest
 ```

-If you run with Event Streams on Cloud set the KAFKA_BROKERS and KAFKA_APIKEY environment variables accordingly.
+If you run with Event Streams on Cloud set the KAFKA_BROKERS and KAFKA_USER and KAFKA_PWD environment variables accordingly (token and apikey) if you run on premise add the KAFKA_.

 ## Projects